 3. Example email for when you make an egregious typo

 Most typos don’t require a follow-up note, but we’ve all stumbled upon those cringeworthy ones that require an explanation.
 Maybe the typo changes the meaning of what you’re actually trying to say or makes your message something nonsensical or just flat out not safe for work.

 Rather than hoping that your recipient will disregard the typo(s), tell them:

 Wow, I meant to type [correctly spelled word(s)], not what I sent earlier!

 4. Example email for when you message the wrong person

 This error, again, falls along a spectrum.
 Either you sent a message to the wrong person and it’s OK that they saw it, or you accidentally sent sensitive or confidential information to someone who shouldn’t have access to it—or somewhere in between.

 If it’s closer to the first scenario, write:

 I’m sorry, this email was written for someone else!
 I know you receive tons of messages, so feel free to delete this one.

 The latter scenario is, of course, much more serious.
 Before you contact the incorrect recipient, own up to the consequences by letting your manager know what happened—and finding out just how sensitive the information you leaked was.
-Then, based on your higher-up’s instructions, apologize to the outside party, and politely ask him or her to delete your message.
+Then, based on your higher-up’s instructions, draft your response, and politely ask the recipient to delete your message.